CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

-**Objective:** To highlight a simple high view of finance and the economy, followed by complex influencing factors.
+**Objective:** To highlight a high view of finance and the economy.

 ### THE INDIVIDUAL
 As potential profits go up, perceived risk goes up.<br>